Dayana-N/portfolio-project-2-word-type/README.md

 - [Js Hint](https://jshint.com/) was used to validate the JavaScript code.
 - [Online Convert](https://image.online-convert.com/convert-to-webp) used to convert images to webp format
 - [Coolors.co](https://coolors.co/) was used to display the colour scheme
+- [Box Shadow Generator](https://cssgenerator.org/box-shadow-css-generator.html) was used to generate the shadow for the highscore container
+- [Glassmorphism CSS Generator](https://css.glass/) was used to generate the holding container's colours, however it was changed by removing the blurr.
+- [CSS Gradient](https://cssgradient.io/) was used to generate the 404 page background gradient, the modal container and the highscore container gradient properties
 ## Deployment
 1. Navigate to the [repository](https://github.com/Dayana-N/portfolio-project-2-word-type)
 2. Click on Settings on the top.